miso-lims/miso-lims/docs/user_manual/general_navigation.md

 {% assign subsub = subsub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub subsub=subsub title="Finding Related Items" %}

-Several tables (Samples, Libraries, Dilutions, and Pools) have toolbar buttons labelled "Parents" and "Children."
+Several tables (Samples, Libraries, Library Aliquots, and Pools) have toolbar buttons labelled "Parents" and "Children."
 These allow you to find items related to the ones you have selected.
-For instance, you can select a number of dilutions on the Dilutions list page, click "Parents," and choose "Library" from the dialog.
-This will select all of the Libraries from which the selected Dilutions were propagated.
+For instance, you can select a number of library aliquots on the Library Aliquots list page, click "Parents," and choose "Library" from the dialog.
+This will select all of the Libraries from which the selected library aliquots were propagated.
 You can then select an action to perform on the libraries.
 This will be the same set of options that are available on the Libraries list page.
 One item is said to be the "parent" of another if the other item was created using the first.
-A library is the parent of a library dilution because the dilution was made from the library.
+A library is the parent of a library aliquot because the aliquot was made from the library.

 Here is a list of all the related item types that can be selected using the "Parents" and "Children" buttons where lower-numbered items are parents of the higher-numbered items:

 1. Samples
 1. Libraries
-1. Library Dilutions
+1. Library Aliquots
 1. Pools

 If your site uses detailed sample mode, samples are broken into several additional types: